What Are the Five Estates

 First Things First: Where Does the Idea of “Estates” Come From?

 Originally, “Estates of the Realm” were used to describe the major power groups in society.
-Think of them like categories of influence—who had the loudest voice when decisions were made?
+Think of them like categories of influence.
+Who has the loudest voice when decisions are made?

 This idea goes all the way back to medieval Europe, but it evolved.
 In modern political language, it looks like this:

-The First Estate — The Executive Branch: The President or Governor and the Independant Agencies that apply the law.
+The First Estate- The Executive Branch: The President or Governor and the Independent Agencies that apply the law.

-The Third Estate — The Judicial Branch: The court system that interprets if the law is constitutional, made up of trial courts, appellate courts, and the Supreme Court.
+The Third Estate- The Judicial Branch: The court system that interprets if the law is constitutional and just, made up of trial courts, appellate courts, and the Supreme Court.

 What we once called “alternative media” is now the Fourth Estate.